Diocese of Brescia: Statistics and extent

 In 2015, the diocese was reported as pastorally serving approximately 960,000 Catholics.
 It has 473 parishes, 990 priests (791 diocesan, 199 religious), 56 deacons, 1,660 lay religious (286 brothers, 1,374 sisters), 36 seminarians.

 The great majority of the parishes of the diocese are in the administrative Province of Brescia; the remaining twelve are in the Province of Bergamo and in Lombardy.

 History

-Legend traces the beginnings of Christianity in Brescia to Saint Barnabas, who is said to have made Saint Anatolus bishop.
+Legend traces the beginnings of Christianity in Brescia to Saint Barnabas, who is said to have made Saint Anathalon bishop.
 However, Milan also claims Anatolus as its first bishop, consecrated by Saint Barnabas.
 In any case, faith was probably brought to Brescia by way of Milan.
 During the reign of Emperor Hadrian, Brescia was the scene of the martyrdom of Saints Faustinus and Jovita (cfr.
 Acta Sanctorum, 15 February).
 From the time of the persecutions tradition mentions the names of several bishops, but nothing authentic is known concerning them.
 In the fourth century Saint Philastrius occurs.
 He was succeeded by Saint Gaudentius, consecrated by Saint Ambrose (c.
 387), who erected outside the city walls the church Ad Concilia Sanctorum, in which the holy matron Silvia was buried later.